rmwkwok/forward_forward_algorithm/README.md

 ## Supervised-wise FF flow chart

 ![supervisedFF](./images/supervisedFF.png)
-An extra `FFOverlay` layer is added to the top of the sequence which will overlays the one-hot label on training data.
-At evaluation (`TASK_EVAL_DUPED`), the `FFOverlay` will replicate a sample and overlays every one of the 5 one-hot label on the replicated samples.
+An extra `FFOverlay` layer is added to the top of the sequence which will overlays on the sample its one-hot encoded label.
+At evaluation (`TASK_EVAL_DUPED`), the `FFOverlay` will replicate a sample to 5 copies which will each have one of the 5 one-hot encoded labels.

 An `FFGoodness` replaces the `FFSoftmax` to receive some `FFDense`'s outputs for computing goodness score.